'Stop the show!' Houston concertgoers describe chaos

 “There was a lot of people in my section that were kind of like screaming and having panic attacks just because it felt almost as if you were under an elevator and the elevator was coming down on you and there was nothing you could do about it,” Shawn Little said.
 “No one in my section at the time was moving because I think everyone was just in shock of how crazy and how panicked that everyone was.
 There was a lot of fear in people’s eyes.”

-Madeline Eskins is an ICU nurse who said she was one of the festivalgoers who passed out as the mass of people pressed closer to the stage.
+Madeline Eskins is an intensive care unit nurse who said she was one of the festivalgoers who passed out as the mass of people pressed closer to the stage.
 She was taken to a slightly less crowded area for medical attention, where she woke up.

 “There was three people on the ground getting CPR and the most disorganized chaos that I have ever seen in my life,” Eskins said.